pritamqu/pritamqu.github.io/index.md

 <a name="/news"></a>

-I am a PhD student at Queen’s University, Canada and a Postgraduate Affiliate at Vector Institute.
+I am a PhD student at Queen’s University, Canada and an Affiliate at Vector Institute.
 My research is broadly focused on self-supervised learning.
 **Currently, I am looking for internship opportunity, if you have any opening, please feel free to reach out to me.**
 Apart from research, I am intersted in photography and short-film making, you may find a few selected photographs [here](https://www.flickr.com/photos/pritams-photography/albums/72177720295443321).